Disability Insurance Benefits And ERISA Attorneys

 Disability insurance coverage is income replacement coverage that comes in both short- and long-term forms.
 Disability insurance is either purchased by individuals through private insurance policies or provided by employers for the benefit of qualified employees.
-Group long-term disability (LTD) insurance is a benefit of great value to employees and often can be provided at little cost to the employer.
-Employer-provided LTD benefits are specifically included in the “welfare benefits” plan definition and are therefore covered by ERISA.
+Group disability insurance is a benefit of great value to employees and often can be provided at little cost to the employer.
+Employer-provided disability benefits are specifically included in the “welfare benefits” plan definition and are therefore covered by ERISA.

 In most states, including Colorado, employers are not legally required to provide disability insurance.